sgago/algomon/readme.md

 ##### Sequential consistency
 Sequential consistency ensures operations occur in the same order for observers but does not make any real-time guarantees about when an operation's side effect becomes visible.
 There's a boost in performance but we drop some consistency on the ground.
 A read from Server A may appear different than Server B, but the operations are sequential so Server A and B will eventually converge and agree.
 In other words, the replicas are diverging on their view of the world.

-A producer/consumer system, synchronized with a message queue, is an example of a sequential concistency.
+A producer/consumer system, synchronized with a message queue, is an example of a sequential consistency.
 The consumer lags behind the producer.

 ChatGPT says,
 > "Now, let's say you and Alice have regular walkie-talkies, but you both agree to take turns talking.
 So, the messages go back and forth in the order you send them.
 It's like having a clear order for your conversation."